14 Kickass Virtual Team Building Activities and Games for 2026

 12. Indulge In Virtual Tasting Experiences

-Whether you work in a small team of five members or bigger teams of 100+, curated virtual tasting experiences or a virtual happy hour are among the most engaging remote team building activities.
+Whether you work in a small team of five members or bigger teams of 100+, curated virtual tasting experiences or virtual happy hours are among the most engaging remote team building activities.

 13. Spice Things Up With Murder Mysteries

-If you want to steer away from typical office games, try murder mysteries to engage the crime junkies on your team.
+If you want to steer away from typical office games and spice up your virtual team building activities, try murder mysteries to engage the crime junkies on your team.
+Think “Clue” or “Murder on the Orient Express” as your muses.

 14. Create Accountability Groups

-Try out some of these activities in your next team building session, and let us know how it went!
+Try some of these activities in your next remote team building session, and let us know how it goes!

 Oops!
 Something went wrong while submitting the form.